-The share of Americans at work or looking for work, known as the ‘labor-force participation rate’, has stabilized at 63% from 2015-2018.
+The share of Americans at work or looking for work, known as the labor-force participation rate, has stabilized at 63 percent from 2015 to 2018.
 But economists continue to expect that rate to fall in the coming years as millions of baby boomers hit retirement age.

 In anticipation of this forecasted decline, the U.S. government is looking for ways to draw more people into the workforce to offset the population that is aging out of the workforce.
 As this conversation starter on LinkedIn points out — these policies would potentially cut the cost of childcare, increase employer training or alter the criminal justice system.

 Regardless of whether or not you think that the U.S. will run out of workers as the aging population retires, it’s important that you understand how the U.S. job market is rapidly changing as a result of advances in technology, automation, and other factors, and why it’s so important for everyday Americans to begin preparing now for an uncertain future.
 Watch our animated short film to get our perspective on what’s ahead for the workforce.

 This animated short directed by two-time Academy Award-winning director Marshall Curry and narrated by “Black-ish” star Anthony Anderson sounds the alarm on a looming U.S. unemployment crisis.

 WorkingNation is a not-for-profit national campaign dedicated to explaining the high stakes of Structural Unemployment and investigating potential solutions to the problem through innovative storytelling.